 3. Should I flatten cardboard boxes before recycling them?

-Yes, flattening cardboard boxes before recycling them helps save space and allows for more efficient transportation.
-Remove any tape or plastic packaging attached to the boxes and fold them flat.
-If the box is too large to fit in your recycling bin, check with your local recycling center for alternative drop-off options.
+Yes, flatten cardboard boxes to save space and make transport easier.
+Remove tape and plastic, then fold them.
+If a box is too big, check with your local recycling center for drop-off options.

 4. What should I do with old paint cans?

-Empty paint cans can be recycled in some areas, while others require them to be disposed of as hazardous waste.
-If the cans are empty or contain only dried paint, they can often be recycled with other metal items.
-However, if they still contain liquid paint, it is best to contact your local waste management facility for proper disposal instructions.
+Empty paint cans can be recycled in some places, but others need them to be thrown away as hazardous waste.
+If the cans are empty or have dried paint, they can usually be recycled with other metals.
+But, if there’s liquid paint left, call your local waste management to find out how to get rid of it.

 5. Can I store trash and recyclables in the garage?